mull-project/mull/docs/Features.rst

 - Generate results in various formats:

-  - IDE Reporter: compiler-like warnings printed to standard output
+  - IDE Reporter: compiler-like warnings are printed to standard output

     - ``sample.cpp:15:11: warning: Killed: Replaced >= with < [cxx_ge_to_lt]``